 Tim is our Founding Pastor, part of the Senior Leadership Team and is on our Board of Trustees.
 He's married to Katrina and is a former dairy farmer who still finds time to help out on the family farm.
 If that wasn't enough, Tim also works part time for Counties UK.

 Aderyn is part of our Senior Leadership Team and on our Board of Trustees.
-She is digital communications officer leading our Creative Team, co-leads the Youth Team and part of the Worship team and a Small Group Leader.
-Married to Scott with two young girls she also finds time to run her own business in natural oils.
+She is the Development and Digital Director for the church, co-leads the Youth Team, part of the Worship Team and a Small Group Leader.
+Married to Scott with two young girls, she also finds time to run her own business in natural oils.

-Jon is part of the Senior Leadership Team, on our Board of Trustees, Wednesday night Small Group Leader, part of the Youth Team, a Church Trustee and Head of Technical Support.
+Jon is part of the Senior Leadership Team, on our Board of Trustees, Small Group Leader, part of the Youth Team, a Church Trustee and Head of Technical Support.

-Steve is married to Angela, part of our pastoral care team and is one of our Board of Trustees.
+Steve is married to Angela, is one of our Board of Trustees and is part of the Welcome Team in Ross.

 Lin is our head of catering and keeps us all well fed.
-She is also one of our Board of Trustees.
+She is one of our Board of Trustees and is also a member of our Neighbourhood Chaplains.

-Scott is our Men’s Ministry team leader, who runs our weekly Men's Bible Study, Cave Time and Christianity Explored course.
-He is a Small Group Leader and runs on coffee!
-He is married to Aderyn and they have two young girls.
+Scott is our Men’s Ministry Team Leader, runs our weekly Men's Bible Study, Cave Time and Christianity Explored Course and is a Small Group Leader.
+He is married to Aderyn and they have two girls.
+He runs the Wednesday evening church football club.

 Rosie heads up our great team of musicians, is also a Small Group Leader and is part of the Youth Team.